nus-cs2103/website-base/admin/appendixE-gitHub.md

   * {{ good }} Let's add code to support simple todo tasks first (i.e., read, delete, save, load)
 * **Do not merge PRs failing <tooltip content="Continuous Integration e.g., GitHub Actions">CI</tooltip>.** The CI status of a PR is reported at the bottom of the {{ show_as_rounded_tab(":octicon-comment-discussion: conversation")}} tab of the PR page.
 Here's an example:<br>
   ![](images/gitHubPrStatus.png)
   * **If there is a failure**, you can click on the `Details` link in corresponding line to find out more about the failure.
-Once you figure out the cause of the failure, push the a fix to the PR.<br>
+Once you figure out the cause of the failure, push the a fix to the PR.
-  {{ icon_pro_tip }} You can use GitHub's [_protected branches_](https://help.github.com/en/articles/about-protected-branches) feature to prevent CI-failing PRs from being merged.
 * **After merging a PR**, close the corresponding issue.<br>
   {{ icon_pro_tip }} You can use GitHub's [`Fixes #123` trick](https://help.github.com/en/articles/closing-issues-using-keywords) to get the issue to close automatically when the PR is merged.
 {% if module == "CS2113" or module == "TIC4001" %}